AudioBible/AudioBible/README.md

 # AudioBible

-King James Version Audio Bible and Text Download Spider
+King James Version Audio Bible

+**Note:** This project is not associated with audiobible.com, please purchase a bible from audiobible.com if you like and use this tool.

 #### How to use